P1ntas/Large-Scale-Software-Development/factsheets/team4/tomas_martins.md

 ### Value for the Client

-The handover was successful, and the client approved our work.
-Despite the constraint of using DINASORE, it limited us in time, as we had to learn a new technology from scratch.
+The handover was successful, and the client approved the work I was part of, despite the constraint of using DINASORE, that limited everyone in time, as we had to learn a new technology from scratch.
 Although research and study consumed most of the time, my effort matched the expected timeframe for this curricular unit.